Blackburn Hawks: Return to Winning Times

 2024/25 followed a similar pattern, albeit without trophy success.
 There was improvement in the league, with a second place finish, the highest since the mid-2010s, totalling 89 points after only 6 defeats, qualifying for the end of season playoffs.
 The Hawks beat Nottingham Lions 16-8 in the Quarter Finals, before again coming from behind to get past Solihull Barons by a score of 8-5, but Billingham Stars got their revenge for the previous seasons defeat in the final with a 6-3 win over the Hawks at Ice Sheffield.
 It was the first Playoff Final loss for the Hawks since 2014, and the first against Billingham since 2012.
 It was the same in the Moralee Cup, with the sides meeting in the final for the second year in a row, but it was the men from Teesside that would win 9-8 over two legs this time.

+That disappointment proved to be the spark for an improvement the following season, and saw several former National League players join the team, such as Jack Brammer, formerly of Sheffield Steeldogs.
+Hawks dominated the league, winning 29 of their opening 31 games, including a run of 15 wins in a row, eventually securing the title with a 3-1 win away at Leeds Knights 2 on February 14th 2026.
+More than 1,600 fans attended the home game against Deeside the following evening, after which the league trophy was officially presented.
+It was the Hawks' first league title in ten years, and came one day shy of the 11th anniversary of securing their first ever title win in 2014/15.

+Blackburn will complete in the upcoming 2026 Playoffs, hoping to reach their third Playoff weekend in as many years.